 Nearly every year, about 4 million people in the United States are bitten or attacked by a dog.
 This kind of case falls under the tort law category, which covers personal injury law.
 Ohio dog bite laws can become complicated depending on the state, county, city, regulations, and laws.
 So, you’ll want to consult with an attorney regarding the facts of the case and possible recourse.

 If you or a loved one has been bitten or attacked by a dog in Ohio, you need to take a few steps to ensure the person gets the medical attention they need.
 You will also need to find out who owns the dog—this is crucial to understand as you move forward with your dog bite lawyer as you seek compensation for injuries suffered.

 Did you know Ohio ranks as the third state in dog bite claims?

-Slater and Zurz is one of the top firms that deal with dog bite claims and lawsuits.
+Slater and Zurz are one of the top firms that deal with dog bite claims and lawsuits.
 They have 30+ years of experience as a legal team and have handled hundreds of these unfortunate claims throughout the State of Ohio.

 Their law offices are located in Akron, Canton, Cleveland, Columbus, and Cincinnati, Ohio, and they are here to assist you and your family.
 You will ultimately want to call them once you are medically sound and need advice on proceeding.

 Things to Know About Ohio Dog Bite Laws